Back to top

 - have a history of non-cancerous growths (called polyps or adenomas) or previous cancers in your bowel

-If you have any of these risk factors, your doctor may recommend you go for regular bowel cancer screening.
-See our prevention section below for more information on this.
+If you have any of these ‘risk factors’, your doctor may recommend you go for regular bowel cancer screening.
+See our prevention section for more information.

 - obesity